Esoteric Ebb

 The game is based on a Dungeons & Dragons campaign, but played out similar to Disco Elysium where instead of using combat to resolve conflict, the player engages in dialog with non-player characters and makes skill checks against their inner voices, representing their six major attributes.

-In the game, the player controls the "world's worst cleric", after they wake up from some incident that left them without any memories.
+In the game, the player controls the "world's worst cleric", after they wake up from some incident that they do not remember.
 They learn that their task is to uncover the reason for the explosion of a tea shop in the city of Norvik, five days before a major election.[1]

 Development